National Council and Governance

 Institute Registered Details

-• Registered office: 2 Georges Street, Waterford, Co Waterford, X91 AH9K, Ireland
+- Registered office: 2 Georges Street, Waterford, Co Waterford, X91 AH9K, Ireland.

-The Institute operates under Articles of Association v1.3, the Byelaws Operational Rulebook v1.3 (3 February 2026), the Compliance Manual v1.1 and the Code of Professional Conduct.
-Full governance documents are listed on the Policies and Conditions page.
+The Institute operates under the 2026 Articles of Association, Byelaws Operational Rulebook v1.3 dated 03 February 2026, the Compliance Manual, the Membership Policy, the Code of Ethics and Conduct, and related policies listed on the Policies and Conditions page.

 Frequently Asked Questions